By Ashok Prasad, Founder, Niyyam

 Use SWP

-- A complete financial strategy uses all three at different stages
+A complete financial plan uses all three strategies at different stages.

 Practical Example